wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-OpenSource-Links.md

 - [json-sempai #Project#](https://github.com/kragniz/json-sempai):Use JSON files as Modules

 - [rebound #Project#](https://github.com/shobrook/rebound): Command-line tool that instantly fetches Stack Overflow results when you get a compiler error.

+- [Pyre #Project#](https://github.com/facebook/pyre-check): Pyre is a fast, scalable type checker for large python codebases, designed to help improve code quality and development speed by flagging type errors interactively in your terminal or favorite editor.